skvanburen/CompDTUReg/README.md

 For details of the model, see (Give bioarxiv link).

 ## Usage
 For an example of how to use the package, see the files contained in the SampleCode folder within the package.
-These files provide a pipeline to run the DTUCompReg method starting with a folder of Salmon quantifications.
-It is recommended you copy these files and modify these files as needed for your analysis.
+These files provide a pipeline to run the CompDTUReg methods starting with a folder of Salmon quantifications  It is recommended you copy these files and modify these files as needed for your analysis.
 The files should be run in order, starting with (1).
+For example Salmon quantification data that contains quantified data for 10 replicates, see the repo 'CompDTURegSampleData' located at https://github.com/skvanburen/CompDTURegSampleData.
 Specifically:<br>
  <br>
 (1)DataProcessing.R gives example code to import the non-inferential data into R and save initial files needed for further processing, including the tx2gene object that links a transcript to a gene<br>
  <br>